 Breeder/supplier/users must be authorised by the HPRA and this authorisation is the central control point without which it will not be possible to apply for a project authorisation or an individual authorisation.
 In particular, the compliance officer is a key figure who bears ultimate responsibility for compliance with scientific animal protection legislation.

-Authorised breeders/suppliers/users are subject to regular inspections to ensure that they are operating the establishments are working to the required animal welfare standards, are complying with the conditions of their authorisation and the requirements of the scientific animal protection legislation, as well as other applicable regulations.
+Authorised breeders/suppliers/user establishments are subject to regular inspections to ensure that they are operating to the required animal welfare standards, are complying with the conditions of their authorisation(s) and the requirements of the scientific animal protection legislation.
 The frequency of inspections will be based on a risk assessment strategy with a number of inspections of establishments being conducted on an unannounced basis.

 To gain a breeder/supplier/user authorisation, the breeder/supplier/user application form must be submitted together with an up-to-date site master file (SMF) outlining the relevant information pertaining to the breeder/supplier/user.
-Guidance on the preparation of an SMF for is available at www.hpra.ie/publications.
+Guidance on the preparation of an SMF is available at www.hpra.ie/publications.

 definitions